-A species’ niche and resultant geographic distribution is shaped by abiotic factors, biotic interactions and dispersal ability, as outlined by the BAM framework of Soberón and Peterson (2005, 2007).
+A species’ niche and its geographic distribution is shaped by abiotic factors, biotic interactions and dispersal ability, as outlined by the BAM framework of Soberón and Peterson (2005, 2007).
 Recent efforts have focused intently on the environmental parameters of the species’ niche (Broennimann et al. 2012, Colwell and Rangel 2009, Holt 2009; Yesson & Culham 2006a, Evans et al. 2009), largely due to advances in computer algorithms and increasing access to locality data.
 These algorithms use locality data and environmental predictors (especially climatic data) to produce ecological niche models (ENMs) (Araujo and Peterson 2012).
-ENMs predict geographic distributions of species based on the abiotic niche (Peterson 2003, Kozak et al. 2008), shed light on species delimitation (Raxworthy et al. 2007) and predict likely effects of habitat alteration (Carroll et al. 2010).
+ENMs predict geographic distributions of species based on abiotic correlates of the realized niche (Peterson 2003, Kozak et al. 2008), shed light on species delimitation (Raxworthy et al. 2007) and predict likely effects of habitat alteration (Carroll et al. 2010).
 All of these contribute to effective and responsible conservation management practices (Araujo et al. 2011).
 Coinciding with growing concern over global climate change, this surge has led to numerous studies of evolutionary response to climate shifts in history (Zimmerman et al. 2010) and what effect a changing climate will have on future organism distributions and survival (Lawler et al. 2009; Saupe et al. 2011; Swenson 2008; Thomsan 2004).
+Here we report on the application of ecological niche modeling to shed light on the divergence and diversification in climatic preference in the carnivorous plant genus Nepenthes.

 Carnivorous plants have inherently proven their ability to adapt to changing environments.
-In a time of poor soil-nutrient availability, they evolved prey-capturing mechanisms six times independently across the angiosperm phylogeny to supplement their nutrition (Ellison and Gotelli 2009).
-The tropical pitcher plant genus Nepenthes developed modified tendril tips filled with liquid known as pitfall traps.
+Under conditions of poor soil-nutrient availability they have evolved prey-capturing mechanisms to supplement their nutrition on six times independent occassions across the angiosperm phylogeny (Ellison and Gotelli 2009).
+The tropical pitcher plant genus Nepenthes has developed modified tendril tips filled with liquid known as pitfall traps.
 These traps aid in the attraction, retention, digestion and acquisition of nutrient sources.
 Their diet consists primarily of insects, although other surprising sources such as leaf litter and feces have been found in their nutrient uptake (Clarke et al. 2009; Moran 1996; Moran et al. 2003).
-Among the 130 recognized Nepenthes species, there is much variation in geographic distribution patterns.
-These range from lowland to highland, narrowly endemic to widely distributed and coastal marshes to mountain peaks (McPherson 2009).
-Species diversity is concentrated in the Malay Archipelago (Raes and van Welzen, 2009a), with the majority occurring in Borneo, Sumatra, the Philippines, Malay Peninsula, and smaller numbers identified in Thailand, Cambodia, Vietnam, Laos, Sulawesi, New-Guinea, Australia, Sri Lanka, India and Madagascar (Meimberg and Heubl, 2006, Jebb and Cheek 2001).
+Among the 130 recognized Nepenthes species there is much variation in geographic distribution patterns.
+These range from lowland to highland, from narrowly endemic to widely distributed, and from coastal marshes to mountain peaks (McPherson 2009).
+Species diversity is concentrated in the Malay Archipelago (Raes and van Welzen, 2009a), with the majority occurring in Borneo, Sumatra, the Philippines, the Malay Peninsula, and smaller numbers identified in Thailand, Cambodia, Vietnam, Laos, Sulawesi, New-Guinea, Australia, Sri Lanka, India and Madagascar (Meimberg and Heubl, 2006, Jebb and Cheek 2001).